 - Verify your newly-created execution environment image via Ansible Navigator

-Push your image to the container registry automation hub:
+Push your image to the container registry in automation hub:

-Pull your new image in your automation controller instance:
+Pull your new image into your automation controller instance:

 - Navigate to automation controller

 - From the side-navigational bar, click Administration > Execution Environments.

 - Click Add.

 Enter the appropriate information then hit Save to pull in the new image.Note

 if your instance of automation hub is password or token protected, ensure that you have the appropriate container registry credential set up.